jfrdev/adresseprinter/README.md

 # About
 The program searches and prints addresses from the UCPH address book: http://www.ku.dk/vejviser/

+# Bugs
+* Some addresses does not show correctly (e.g. Daniel Noesgaard which becomes one line and with an extra newline afterwards)

 # Todo
 * [ ] Use a QValidator (regexp) on the case QLineEdit
 * [ ] Allow the print menu to appear on clicking enter in the list